lpender/swipelist.js/README.md

 i.e.

+You can set the min/max slide-width with the slideRange param.

+It is recommended that use use calculateHeight: true.

 ```
 new Swiper('.swiper-container', {
-  swipelist:true
+  swipelist:true,
+  calculateHeight: true,
+  slideRange : [300,310]
 });
 ```

-You can set the min/max slide-width with the slideRange param in swipelist.js.

 More coming soon...